-When you completed the Free Application for Federal Student Aid (FAFSA), the U.S. Department of Education performed an analysis using a standard federal formula.
-The results of this analysis were sent both to you and to RCTC.
+When you submitted the Free Application for Federal Student Aid (FAFSA), the U.S. Department of Education reviewed your information using a standard federal formula.
+The results of this analysis - your Student Aid Index (SAI) - is then sent to both you and RCTC.